-Mark Fagan is an Adjunct Lecturer in Public Policy and former
+Mark Fagan is a Lecturer in Public Policy and former Senior

-Senior Fellow at the Mossavar-Rahmani Center for Business and
+Fellow at the Mossavar-Rahmani Center for Business and Government

-Government at Harvard Kennedy School.
-The focus of his research is
+at Harvard Kennedy School.
+The focus of his research is on the role

-on the role of regulation in competitive markets.
-He has written
+of regulation in competitive markets.
+He has written about the

-about the impact of deregulation in the railroad industry including
+impact of deregulation in the railroad industry including a recent

-a recent paper published by Transportation examining the
+paper published by Transportation examining the impact of

-impact of regulatory differences on rail freight share between the
+regulatory differences on rail freight share between the United

-United States and the European Union.
-He has also examined the
+States and the European Union.
+He has also examined the impact of

-impact of electricity restructuring in the United States.
-The
+electricity restructuring in the United States.
+The research in

-research in electricity markets has been published in the Electricity
+electricity markets has been published in the Electricity

-Electricity Journal and cited in the New York
+Journal and cited in the New York Times.
+Other

-research papers include the role of government in
+research papers include the role of government in the financing of

-technology and globalization, a collaboration between Mr. Fagan and
+globalization, a collaboration between Mr. Fagan and the Vice

 At the Harvard Kennedy School, Mr. Fagan teaches Operations Management and Lobbying: Theory, Practice, and Simulations.
-He also is a Lecturer in Law at Boston University School of Law where he teaches Securitization, Lobbying and the Law, and Trust and Honesty in the Real World.
+He has also been a Lecturer in Law at Boston University School of Law where he taught Securitization, Lobbying and the Law, and Trust and Honesty in the Real World.